Andonome/lk/vision/make_a_gif.md

 ---
-title: "Make a gif"
+title: Make a gif
-tags: [ "vision" ]
+tags:
+- vision
 ---

 Split your video into frames.